-- A. Work with NYSDOT to continue to provide MPOs with ArcGIS Desktop Basic and Advanced licenses and extensions as well as ArcGIS Pro and ArcGIS Online licenses and extensions. - B. Research and discuss best practices for integrating GIS with cloud-based systems outside the ESRI environment such as Microsoft, Amazon, and Google. - C. Discuss MPO experience with open-source software applications that can be used to supplement or provide an alternative to ESRI products. - 5.
-Training - A. Periodically poll members to identify professional development needs. - B. Identify and request relevant training based on needs determined through polling (this may include vendor-based training on significant changes to ESRI Arc software).
+- A. Continue to work and collaborate with NYSDOT.
+NYSDOT has provided MPO central staff with ArcGIS Desktop Basic and Advanced licenses and extensions as well as ArcGIS Pro and ArcGIS Online licenses and extensions. - B. Identify cloud-based services offered by ESRI.
+Research and discuss best practices for integrating GIS with cloud-based systems outside the ESRI environment such as Microsoft, Amazon, and Google. - C. Discuss MPO experience with open-source software applications that can be used to supplement or provide an alternative to ESRI products.

+5. Training

+- A. Periodically poll members to identify professional development needs. - B. Identify and request relevant training based on needs determined through polling (this may include vendor-based training on significant changes to ESRI Arc software).